shaminderjeet/HTML-CSS-Challenges/zoo-css-challenge/README.md

 Answer:changed the line to bottom to top in line 94

 When a user hovers over the badge, add a transition so the change in colour is smoother.
-Answer: I try to add transition property in line 105 or can add opacity
+Answer: I try to add transition property in line 104 to 108
 ## 10) New section

 If you have time, add a new section for your favorite animal.